temporalio/edu-versioning-typescript-code/exercises/version-workflow/README.md

      used in that environment.
 In this case, run the following command from the `practice` directory:
      `temporal workflow show \
  --workflow-id loan-processing-workflow-customer-a100 \
+ --fields long \
---output history_for_original_execution.json`
+ --output json > history_for_original_execution.json`
      to retrieve a copy.
 5. In the next section, you will make and deploy an incompatible change, causing a non-deterministic error for an open execution.